 - Direct mode allows you to connect to a node or port directly, without passing data through CC-SG.
-Direct mode generally provides faster connections - Proxy mode allows you to connect to a node or port by passing all data through CC-SG.
+Direct mode generally provides faster connections. - Proxy mode allows you to connect to a node or port by passing all data through CC-SG.
 Proxy mode increases the load on your CC-SG server, which may cause slower connections.
 However, Proxy mode is recommended if you are more concerned about the security of the connection.
-You need to keep the CC-SG TCP ports 80, 8080, 443, and 2400 open in your firewall.
+You need to keep the CC-SG TCP ports 80, 443, 2400 and 2401, and ports assigned for Microsoft RDP, open in your firewall. - Both mode allows you to configure CC-SG to use a combination of Direct mode and Proxy mode.
+In Both mode, Proxy mode is the default, but you can configure CC-SG to use Direct mode when connections are made using client IP addresses in specified ranges.